jzuniga206/mfe/packages/container/readme.md

 # Container

 - responsible for rendering all other apps
-- communicates with all other apps to synchronize browser history
+- communicates with all other apps to synchronize things like browser history
 - distributes necessary auth information provided by auth app